ds4dm/ecole/docs/index.rst

 standard reinforcement learning API (agent / environment loop), in order to ease the exploration of new machine learning models and algorithms for learning data-driven policies.

-Ecole's interface is inspired from `OpenAi Gym <https://gym.openai.com/>`_ and will look familiar to reinforcement learning praticionners.
+Ecole's interface is inspired from `OpenAI Gym <https://gym.openai.com/>`_ and will look familiar to reinforcement learning praticionners.
 The state-of-the-art Mixed Integer Linear Programming solver that acts as a controllable algorithm inside Ecole is `SCIP <https://scip.zib.de/>`_.